ellyess/WGAN-Regression/README.md

 ## Further information:

 This code is directly associated with a project report, more information on motivation and purpose can be found in that paper.
 Code is commented for understanding of functions.
-Alternative code was produced towards the end of the project and is briefly presented in the report, for future projects and development of this technique it would be ideal to focus on this section.